LOADING ...

 Here's a place for you

-And here's a little where you can die
+And here's a little house you can die

 really love to sing for you

-Well I hear she a pretty song, I do
+Well I she sings a pretty song, I do

 But I might be wrong